antoniobytedev-vitis/vitis-workshop/course/1.introduction/readme.md

-## Running C Synthesis (GUI)
+## Running C Synthesis
-Open or create a solution

-In the Solution pane, create a new solution (e.g., solution1) if not already done.

 Run C Synthesis

-Click Run C Synthesis (or right-click solution → Run C Synthesis).
+**1. Click Run C Synthesis on the bottom left corner.**

-The tool performs source analysis, scheduling, and RTL generation.
+- The tool performs source analysis, scheduling, and RTL generation.
 The console shows progress and messages: warnings and errors.

-Monitor console messages
+**2. Monitor console messages**

-If synthesis fails, the console will report errors (e.g., illegal code for synthesis, unsupported constructs).
+- If synthesis fails, the console will report errors (e.g., illegal code for synthesis, unsupported constructs).

-Fix the reported issues in the source code and repeat synthesis.
+**3. Fix the reported issues in the source code and repeat synthesis.**

-Open reports
+**4. Open reports**

 After successful synthesis, open the generated reports: